Bartimaeus812/Thaumcraft-Solver/README.md

 Current capabilities of the project:

     Read aspect conversions from an Obsidian vault or file, then ability to output to file.
-    Search for the quickest path between two aspects using Dijkstra's Algorithm.
-    This search has been preloaded into history.txt, a query for any path can now be made.
+    Identify all nodes in the quickest path between two aspects as a set, this is preloaded as history.txt Find potential common nodes by combining the nodes in the quickest path of all aspects to check Relay all fastest paths between two given aspects

 Planned capabilities:

     There are two approaches to solving this minigame I will be pursuing: helping tools or game solving.
     First, I will create helpful tools to make identifying the solutions to each puzzle easier.
-    Second, there will be the simulation of the game board and a turn-based game solving algorithm aimed at being efficient with research aspects.
+(Completed) Second, there will be the simulation of the game board and a turn-based game solving algorithm aimed at being efficient with research aspects.
     Also, the research conversions will be easily modifiable

-  Helping Tools: This will involve creating two tools:
+  Helping Tools (Completed): This will involve creating two tools:

     Finding common aspects between a list of aspects Finding reasonable paths between two aspects